AndreAmaduzzi/awesome-text-to-shape/README.md

-# awesome-text-to-shape
+# Awesome Text-to-Shape
-A curated list of awesome text-to-shape papers
+A collection of resources on text-to-shape tasks.